linhpvt/augen-reactjs/README.md

 3. A contact page displays on browser with the first page by default, The cursor activated in input textbox, user can input criteria immediately.

-4. User can nagivate to other pages by clicking the page number of Paging Section
+4. User can nagivate to other pages by clicking the page number at Paging Section

 5. User inputs criteria and then hit `enter` or `Search` button to search.
 A small spinner shows to indicate, the page is searching.
 It disappears when response arrives client.